-246-370-030 Draft 246-366-040 246-366A-020, -040, & -050 (i) Provide additional documents requested by the local health officer, which may include, but are not limited to, written statements signed by the project's licensed professional engineer verifying that design elements comply with requirements specified by these rules; and (ii) Consult with the local health officer to determine whether additional construction project review is required to ensure that the project meets the requirements of these rules; (b) Obtain written approval from the local health officer for the construction project before starting construction. (i) If the school official meets the requirements of subsection (2)(a) but the local health officer does not meet the requirements of subsection (3), the school official may proceed with their scheduled construction timeline. (c) Shall obtain written approval from the health officer, to the effect that such plans and specifications comply with these rules and regulations. -040(c) Obtain construction project review and written approval from the local health officer regarding environmental health and safety requirements in these rules before starting construction; (d) Provide construction documents to the local health officer at the same time as the local building official to facilitate a concurrent and timely review; and (e) Provide additional documents requested by the local health officer, which may include, but are not limited to, written statements signed by the project's licensed professional engineer verifying that design elements comply with requirements specified by these rules. (c) Request a preoccupancy inspection by the local health officer to ensure the correction of any imminent health hazards before allowing occupancy at the school facilities; and (d) Notify the local health officer at least five business days before a desired preoccupancy inspection. -050(1) School officials shall: (a) Obtain a preoccupancy inspection by the local health officer of construction projects subject to WAC 246-366A-040(1), conducted in coordination with a final inspection by the local building official, in order to ensure imminent health hazards are corrected before allowing school facilities to be occupied; and (b) Notify the local health officer at least five business days before a desired preoccupancy inspection.
+246-370-030 Draft 246-366-040 246-366A-020, -040, & -050 (b) The provision of additional documents, beyond the construction project plans, if requested by the local health officer, which may include, but are not limited to, written statements signed by the project's professional engineer or licensed architect verifying that design elements comply with requirements specified by this chapter; (c) Consultation with the local health officer to determine whether additional construction project review is required to ensure that the project meets the requirements of this chapter; (d) The submission of the design at the 100 percent development stage for the construction design plans. (e) The acquisition of a written approval from the local health officer for the construction project before starting construction; (i) If the school official meets the requirements of subsection (2)(a) but the local health officer does not meet the requirements of subsection (3), the school official may proceed with their scheduled construction timeline; (c) Shall obtain written approval from the health officer, to the effect that such plans and specifications comply with these rules and regulations. -040(c) Obtain construction project review and written approval from the local health officer regarding environmental health and safety requirements in these rules before starting construction; (d) Provide construction documents to the local health officer at the same time as the local building official to facilitate a concurrent and timely review; and (e) Provide additional documents requested by the local health officer, which may include, but are not limited to, written statements signed by the project's licensed professional engineer verifying that design elements comply with requirements specified by these rules. (f) The submission of a request for a preoccupancy inspection to the local health officer to correct any imminent health hazards before allowing occupancy at the school facilities; and (g) The local health officer receives notification at least five business days before a desired preoccupancy inspection. -050(1) School officials shall: (a) Obtain a preoccupancy inspection by the local health officer of construction projects subject to WAC 246-366A-040(1), conducted in coordination with a final inspection by the local building official, in order to ensure imminent health hazards are corrected before allowing school facilities to be occupied; and (b) Notify the local health officer at least five business days before a desired preoccupancy inspection.